Shbhom/Store_api/readme.md

 The `verifyUser` middleware ensures that only authenticated users can access protected routes.
 If the token is invalid or not provided, the middleware will return a 401 Unauthorized error, prompting the user to log in again.

-Please note that some routes may require additional permissions (e.g., admin access) for certain actions.

 Happy shopping! 🛍️